 “…stevia leaf extract is indeed processed in a lab through the use of ethanol.”
 (9)

-And finally, here’s a word or two from a couple of lawsuits filed against Jamba Juice, thanks to the stevia in their All-Natural Smoothie Kits:
+And finally, here’s a word or two from legal documents used in a couple of lawsuits filed against Jamba Juice, thanks to the stevia in their All-Natural Smoothie Kits:

 “it is allegedly purified through a harsh chemical process that includes washing a watery stevia extract with ethanol, methanol, and rubbing alcohol.”
 (10)

 The second lawsuit has the same “stevia is NOT natural” angle, and lists the following chemicals used in the purification process as proof: (11)